tywalch/electrodb/README.md

 #### List Attributes

-List attributes model array like structures with DynamoDB's List type.
+List attributes model array-like structures with DynamoDB's List type.
 The elements of a List attribute are defined using the `items` property.
-Similar to Map attributes, ElectroDB does not restrict the types of items that can be used with a list.
+Similar to Map properties, ElectroDB does not restrict the types of items that can be used with a list.

 ```typescript
 attributes: {